ramesh-jambulingam/azure-dbt-snowflake/README.md

 terraform apply
 ```
 #### 3.3 SNOWFLAKE KEY
 After deploying the baseline, the next step is to create a secret in Key Vault for the Snowflake key.
-This requires generating a key in Snowflake by following [this guide] (https://docs.snowflake.com/en/user-guide/key-pair-auth).
+This requires generating a key in Snowflake by following [this guide](https://docs.snowflake.com/en/user-guide/key-pair-auth).
 Once the key is created, convert it to Base64 using the following command and then and store it as a secret in Azure Key Vault.

 ```sh
 base64 -i snowflake_dbt.p8
 ```
 #### 3.4 Deployment of ACI
-The ACI deployment uses the code in the infra folder, keeping baseline infrastructure separate from development.
+The ACI deployment uses the code in the *infra* folder, keeping baseline infrastructure separate from development.
 Any dbt code changes trigger only relevant resource updates.
-The container image for deployment is passed as a variable, handled seamlessly in the CI/CD pipeline.
+The container image for deployment is passed as a variable, handled seamlessly in the *CI/CD pipeline*.
 Execute the below 2 commands successfully in infra folder
 ```sh
 terraform init